MD2Korg/software.md2k.org/content/howto/mPerf/lab-study-managers.md

 #### Leave the study:

-1) First open the mCerebrum app (by tapping the mCerebrum icon on the home screen or by tapping *Settings* in the mPerf app menu found in the upper-left corner).
+1) First open the mCerebrum app (by tapping the mCerebrum icon on the home screen or by tapping *Settings* in the Study app menu found in the upper-left corner).

 <img src="/img/howto/mPerf/mCerebrumAppHome.png">